tier4/autoware-documentation/docs/design/autoware-interfaces/ad-api/list/api/pose/index.md

 ## Description

 This API manages the initialization of the vehicle pose.
+Autoware requires a global pose as the initial guess for localization.

 ## States